kevmck451/Sapir/data_processing_guide.md

 # MapIR Data Processing Guide

-This guide outlines the process of preparing and processing data captured from a MapIR camera, from the initial data backup to data processing and analysis.
+This guide outlines the process_single of preparing and processing data captured from a MapIR camera, from the initial data backup to data processing and analysis.
 Follow the steps provided to effectively handle and analyze your captured data.

 ## Flight Data Selection